AnuragBarkhane/ExploreX-Master/ExploreX-master/ExploreX-master/README.md

 ## Contributing

 We welcome contributions to make ExploreX even better.
 If you have ideas, bug fixes, or improvements to suggest, please open an issue or submit a pull request.
-## License

-This project is licensed under the MIT License.

-Thank you for choosing ExploreX as your travel companion.
-Happy exploring!

 ## Visit
 https://exploreex.netlify.app/